Bastardkb/bastardkb.github.io/_includes/testing_pcb.md

 ## Testing the LEDs

-If you have intalled per-key LEDs, let's start with testing those.
+If you have installed per-key LEDs, let's start with testing those.
 If you don't have any per-key RGB installed, you can skip to the next section.

 - connect one half to your PC via USB, and observe the LEDs: